d12frosted/elpa-mirror/gnu/corfu-readme.txt

     completion backends, following its own API, which are incompatible with the Emacs completion infrastructure.
 Company provides an adapter `company-capf' to handle Capfs as a Company backend.
-As a result of this design, Company is a more complex package than Corfu.
+As a result of this design, Company is a more complex package than Corfu, three times as large, even without backends.
 Company by default uses overlays for the popup in contrast to the child frames used by Corfu.
 Overall both packages work well, but Company integrates less tightly with Emacs.
 The `completion-styles' support is more limited and the `completion-at-point' command and the `completion-in-region' function do not invoke Company.

   • [consult-completion-in-region]: The Consult package provides the function `consult-completion-in-region' which can be set as